sheeshee/sheeshee.github.io/_cards/2020-11-8-where-in-london.md

     - GIS
 link: https://sheeshee.github.io/where-in-london/
 ---
 London is a big place.
-I was wondering where would be the best place for me to live, so I am building an online tool that can help me and others inspect different datasets to do with London in an intuitive manner.
+I was wondering where would be best to perhaps invest in some property one day, so I made a React app to visualize the UK's Housing Price Index data